-2.3 Multi-period Extension
+2.2 Multi-period Extension

-The model extends readily in the obvious way to multiple periods T (with long-lived firms and workers).
-Proposition 1 also extends to this case in that if no-replacement occurs in equilibrium, incumbents' wages are always no higher than new hire wages and fall only to maintain this relationship, otherwise remaining constant.
-Moreover, in downturns, wages do not fall as far as firms would like them to in the following sense: if new hire wages fall between periods t and t+1, they are above the relevant commitment quasi-supply curve at t+1; when new hire wages rise between the two periods, however, then they lie on the relevant commitment quasi-supply curve at t + 1.22
+The model extends readily in the obvious way to multiple periods (with long-lived firms and workers).
+In the Appendix21 we show that Proposition 1 extends to this case, where we define undercutting in terms of discounted wages costs rather just than the current wage.
+If no-undercutting in this sense is imposed, incumbents' wages are always no higher than new hire wages and fall only to maintain this relationship, otherwise remaining constant.
+Moreover, in downturns, wages do not fall as far as firms would like them to in the following sense: if new hire wages fall between periods t and t + 1, they are above the relevant unconstrained quasi-supply curve at t + 1; when new hire wages rise between the two periods, however, they will lie on the relevant unconstrained quasi-supply curve at t + 1.